 In this experiment, the CyberGrasp™ robotic exoskeleton was used to assist the paretic hand in simultaneous bilateral movement in three subjects more than 1 year post stroke.
 While the bilateral motion took place, the subject viewed a mirror image of their unaffected hand superimposed on their impaired hand.

 Results at the end of 2 weeks showed no major change in active digit extension, but a noted decrease in the stretch reflex and clinically significant improvements on the Jebsen Test of Hand Function.
 The system resulted in no major side effects.
 In conclusion, robot-assisted bilateral training in conjunction with mirror therapy may be a helpful treatment in patients suffering from hemiparesis due to neurological impairment.
 The experiment conducted demonstrated the feasibility of the system to be used in further research.

-Boos, Amy Frances, "Neurorehabilitation of the hand using the cybergrasp" and mirror image" (2011).
+Boos, Amy Frances, "Neurorehabilitation of the hand using the cybergrasp[TM] and mirror image" (2011).
 Theses.
 87.